anasamperiz/anasamperiz.github.io/_pages/research.md

 ![](/images/research/IMG_7262%20(2).JPG)

-<h4>Output:</h4> Samperiz, A., Robinson, L., Stewart, J., Strawson, I., Leng, M., Rosenheim, B., Ciscato, E., Hendry, K., Santodomingo, N. 2020.  <a href='https://doi.org/10.1016/j.epsl.2020.116407'>Stylasterids: A new paleoceanographic archive.</a> <i>Earth and Planetary Science Letters</i> 545:116407. doi:10.1016/j.epsl.2020.116407
+<b>Output:</b> Samperiz, A., Robinson, L., Stewart, J., Strawson, I., Leng, M., Rosenheim, B., Ciscato, E., Hendry, K., Santodomingo, N. 2020.  <a href='https://doi.org/10.1016/j.epsl.2020.116407'>Stylasterids: A new paleoceanographic archive.</a> <i>Earth and Planetary Science Letters</i> 545:116407. doi:10.1016/j.epsl.2020.116407

-BSc dissertation - Design, implementation and evaluation of an Environmental Education Program in a Summer Camp
+<h3>BSc dissertation - Design, implementation and evaluation of an Environmental Education Program in a Summer Camp</h3>

 The requirement of looking for solutions to face the actual environmental crisis has raised environmental education (EE) as an essential tool for formation and training.
 The main objective is turning people into responsible environmental citizens.